 Message Solution Ш Rotate the zoom ring to extend the lens.
 A lens with a retractable lens barrel button is attached with the lens barrel retracted.
 Press the retractable lens barrel button and rotate the zoom ring to extend the lens.
-16, 187 Check lens.
+17, 198 Check lens.
 Pictures can only be taken when a lens is attached.
 Attach a lens.
-16 Cannot take pictures.
-Turn the camera off and recharge the Insert fully-charged battery or insert a fully charged spare 11, 13 battery. battery.
-Start-up error.
-Turn Turn the camera off, remove and the camera off and replace the battery, and then turn the 13, 17 then on again. camera on.
-The clock has been reset.
+17 Cannot take pictures.
+Insert fully-charged battery.
+Turn the camera off and recharge the battery or insert a fully charged spare battery.
+12, 15 This battery cannot be used.
+Insert a battery designated for use in this camera.
+Turn the camera off and insert a compatible battery.
+162 Start-up error.
+Turn the camera off and then on again.
+Turn the camera off, remove and replace the battery, and then turn the camera on.
+15, 18 The clock has been reset.
 Set the camera clock.
-18, 154 No memory card.
+19, 158 No memory card.
 Turn the camera off and confirm that the card is correctly inserted.
-13 This memory card is Select Yes to format the card, or turn not formatted.
-Format the camera off and insert another 13, 149 the memory card? memory card.
-Memory card is locked (write protected).
+15 This memory card is not formatted.
+Format the memory card?
+Select Yes to format the card, or turn the camera off and insert another memory card.
+15, 153 Memory card is locked (write protected).
 Turn the camera off and slide the card write-protect switch to the "write" position.
-14
+15

+Message Solution Ф

-Message Solution Ш Manager and in fault You may be able to record additional images if you reduce image quality or size.
-114 Memory card is full. • Delete unwanted images.
-69 • Insert another memory card.
-13, 160 Use an approved card.
-160 This memory card • Format the card.
-If the problem per- 149 cannot be used.
+You may be able to record additional 119

+images if you reduce image quality or

+Memory card is full. size.

+Delete unwanted images.
+75

+Insert another memory card.
+15, 165

+Use an approved card.
+165

+This memory card • Format the card.
+If the problem per- 153

+cannot be used.
 Card sists, the card may be damaged.
+Con-

-Con- may be damaged; insert a different card. tact a Nikon-authorized service representative.
+may be damaged; tact a Nikon-authorized service

+insert a different card. representative.

 Insert a new memory card.
-13, 160 Cannot create additional folders on memory card.
-If the current folder is numbered 999 and contains either 999 photographs or a photograph numbered 9999, the shutter-release button will be disabled and no further photographs can be taken.
-Choose Yes for Reset file numbering and then either format the current memory card or insert a new memory card.
-153 The movie-record The movie-record button can not be 25, 33, button can not be used in this mode. used in Smart Photo Selector, still image, or Motion Snapshot mode.
-47 Stills can not be taken when slow motion is selected.
-The shutter-release button can not be used to take photographs while a slow-motion movie is being recorded.
-39
+15, 165

+If the current folder is numbered 999

+and contains either 999 photographs

+or a photograph numbered 9999, the

+Cannot create shutter-release button will be disabled

+additional folders on and no further photographs can be 157

+memory card. taken.
+Choose Yes for Reset file num-

+bering and then either format the cur-

+rent memory card or insert a new

+memory card.

+The movie-record The movie-record button can not be

+button can not be used in Smart Photo Selector or 33, 47

+used in this mode.
+Motion Snapshot modes.

+Stills can not be taken The shutter-release button can not be

+when slow motion is used to take photographs while a 39

+selected. slow-motion movie is being recorded.

+The capture The capture illuminator on the

+illuminator has been optional SB-N5 flash unit turns off

+used consecutively for automatically after extended use.
+62

+the maximum time Remove your finger from the shutter-

+and has turned off. release button for a short period.